 The state legislature has yet to provide adequate funding for special education.
 Claire will prioritize funding for more paraeducators and resources in all of our schools so children can learn together in a way that each and every student’s unique needs are met.

 Claire is committed to ensuring workers and young people pursuing a trade have the professional and technical skills they need to succeed.
-That means expanding higher education and career and technical education opportunities so people have the opportunity and training necessary to meet the demands of our changing economy.
-As a legislator she’ll ensure those training opportunities aren’t just be located in city centers like Seattle or Tacoma, rather that they’re here in South King County and across the state where people work and live.
+In Olympia, she has supported apprenticeship and postsecondary education programs in Federal Way.
+She will continue to expand higher education and career and technical education opportunities so people have the opportunity and training necessary to meet the demands of our changing economy.
+Claire will continue to invest in training opportunities here in South King County and across the state where people work and live, not just in city centers like Seattle or Tacoma.

 Claire knows that smaller class sizes are critical for getting students the personal attention they need from teachers.
 Voters have repeatedly passed initiatives demanding smaller class sizes, but legislators haven’t fully delivered.
 Claire will make sure that the legislature gets to work on delivering funding for smaller class sizes for all students.
 And she will fight for increased funding for support staff and other resources that give students the attention and tools they need to achieve success.